 A whiter shade of pale

-Fair doesn't come in one shade fits all.
-What kind of products you use on your face depends on what your skin undertone is.
+Unfortunately fair doesn't come in one shade fits all.
+What kind of products you need to use on your face depends on what your skin undertone is.
 Michael says you will be one of three - cool, neutral or warm - and finding out which one you are is key to getting your foundation right.
 The best way to find out which undertone best suits you is to look at the veins in your wrist: "A person with cool undertones often has quite visible blue or purple veins," explains Michael.
 "Those with warmer undertones will often look slightly green or olive, and if your tone is neutral chances are you'll have neither of these or somewhere in between."

 This isn't the only way to judge your skin tone.
 If you find it easier, you can apply different shades to your jawline and choose the most suitable one this way.
-"The idea is for your foundation to work with your skin colour, not sit on top like a mask," advises Michael, which is why he says it's important to pick the foundation that's almost disappeared before it's fully blended.
+"The idea is for your foundation to work with your skin colour, not sit on top like a mask," advises Michael, which is why he says it's hella important to pick the foundation that's almost disappeared before it's fully blended.
 Where you determine your foundation colour is important too, as artificial light is going to change your tone considerably, so Michael suggests that matching foundation to your skin colour in daylight is going to be the best way to get an honest match.

 Pale skin prep